kurapica/IGAS/Loop/README.md

 enum
 ====

-enum is used to defined new value types with enumerated values.
+enum is used to define new value types with enumerated values.

-First, an example used to show how to create a new enum type :
+First, an example is used to show how to create a new enum type :

 	import "System"

 	-- Define a enum data type
 	enum "Week" {
-		SUNDAY = 0,
-		MONDAY = 1,
+		"Sunday",
-		TUESDAY = 2,
+		Monday = "Monday",
+		"Tuesday",
-		WEDNESDAY = 3,
+		Wednesday = 3,
-	    THURSDAY = 4,
-	    FRIDAY = 5,
-	    SATURDAY = 6,
+	    thur = "Thursday",
-	    "None",
+	    "Friday",
+	    "Saturday",
 	}

-	-- All output : 0
-	-- Access the values like table field, just case ignored print( Week.sunday )
+	-- Access the values like table field, case ignored print( Week.SuNday )	-- Sunday
-	print( Week.Sunday )
+	print( Week.Sunday )	-- Sunday
-	print( Week.SunDay )
+	print( Week.THUR )		-- Thursday

-	-- Output : 'None'
-	print( Week.none )
+	print( Week.wedNesday )	-- 3

 	-- Call the enum as a function, parse the value to the text -- Output : 'WEDNESDAY'
 	print( Week( 3 ) )

 The true format of the 'enum' function is